asanchezRay/afasiaApp/README.md

    - The `_setQuestion()` method in controllers acts as a factory that produces questions based on difficulty level
    - Encapsulates the creation logic and provides a consistent interface

-4. **Bridge/Adapter Pattern**:
+4. **Bridge Pattern**:
-   - Implemented in UI components like `TextFieldContainer` that wraps and adapts native widgets
    - `RoundedInputField`, `RoundedDatepicker` and other components bridge the gap between raw Flutter widgets and application-specific styling

 5. **Wrapper Pattern**:
+   - Implemented in UI components like `TextFieldContainer` that wraps and adapts native widgets
    - The Flutter Phoenix wrapper in `main.dart` provides application restart functionality
    - Audio playback functionality is wrapped with `AssetsAudioPlayer` for simplified usage